 Both the Gordon Field House and Activities Center and the Gene Polisseni Center are accessible to those with special needs.
 Please check in with an usher upon your arrival and he or she will work with you and your guests to accommodate your needs.
 Please note, however, that there is no reserved special needs seating sections in either facility.

 GradImages is the official photographer for Commencement.
-Pre-register with GradImages by visiting www.gradimages.com and clicking on the Pre-Event Registration at the top of the page.
+Pre-register with GradImages by visiting GradImages.com/Preregistration.
 You may register your e-mail and up to 6 e-mails of loved ones who would like to view and order photos.
-Proofs will be available after each ceremony and may be viewed online.
+Your proofs will be ready to view online within 48 hours of the ceremony.
+In order to notify you when your images are available, GradImages sends emails and paper proofs by mail, along with optional text message notifications.
+Your information is never shared, and privacy is guaranteed.
+Preregistering is simply a way to make sure your contact information is up to date with GradImages and ensures your complimentary proofs are delivered as quickly as possible.
+Although there's never any obligation to order, you will receive a coupon for $5 off any order of $25 or more for your participation.
 Photos may be ordered online, by phone, or by mail.
 If you have any questions, please contact Customer Service at 800-261-2576 or by email at firstname.lastname@example.org.

 The Academic Convocation and the college commencement ceremonies are sign-language interpreted and real-time captioned.
 Both the Gordon Field House and Activities Center and the Gene Polisseni Center are equipped with an FM hearing assistance system.
 Receivers will be available at the ticket office in the main lobby of each building.